azmigproject/promax-beegfs-pbspro/README.md

   * [Running a Pallas job with PBS Pro](#running-a-pallas-job-with-pbs-pro)

 # Summary
-The template setup a cluster associated with a master node and compute nodes for CentOS_6x, to setup the cluster shell scripts are being used for required softaware installations.
+The template setup a cluster associated with a master node and compute nodes for CentOS_6x, to setup the cluster, shell scripts are being used for required softaware installations.
 Below is the details of shell scripts :
 * __master-setup.sh__ script placed in __Compute-Grid-Infra__ folder setups softwares like NIS server, PBS pro server.
+To run the script following parameter is required:

 # Compute grid in Azure